MicrosoftDocs/mesh-docs/mesh/Use/events-guide/produce-event.md

 for your event -- think props for pizazz or a curtain opening to start the show.

-> [!NOTE]
+### Considerations before starting your event

+#### Customize before the event

-> We recommend customizing an event at least one hour before the
+To ensure the event runs smoothly, ensure that you customize the event at least one hour before the event should start.
-> event is scheduled to ensure a smooth experience.

-> [!TIP]
-> **Who should customize an event?**
->
-> Anyone with **Content contributor** privileges and invited to
-> collaborate for an event can also customize an event.
-Do this with
-> caution, knowing that any edits you make will affect the environment
-> that event participants will join in.
+#### Provision Multiple Rooms before the Event

+If you've chosen a Multiple rooms event, ensure that you've provisioned your Multiple Rooms event at least 30 minutes before the event start time.

+*Provisioning is necessary to enable broadcasting between rooms as the event host.*

+See the [Provision Multiple Rooms event](#provision-multiple-rooms-before-the-event) section for more info.

-#### Event Producers tools
+## Event Producers tools

-- [Control panel](#_Add_Content_with) -- control the elements you add
-    to the environment with scripted sequences of events.
+- Control panel -- control the elements you add to the environment with scripted sequences of events.
 Imagine a curtain raise to signal the start of the event!

-- [Event templates](#_Event_templates) -- create a template of your event with all customizations that you add to reuse in future events
+- Event templates -- create a template of your event with all customizations that you add to reuse in future events

+## Customize event experience

 #### Open the Manage events page